 For federal income tax purposes, the amount of tax payable for a child’s account depends on three factors: (1) The incidence of ownership; (2) the type of income and (3) the amount of income.

-The first piece is easy.
+Incidence of ownership - The first piece is easy.
 To the extent that the child owned the account, the child is responsible for reporting the income, if required.
 To the extent that the child was merely a beneficiary of the account (as is the case with the Totten trust, for example), the child is not responsible for reporting the income; that responsibility falls on the owner.

-The second piece is also easy.
+Type of income - The second piece is also easy.
 Dividends and interest from banking or brokerage accounts are considered unearned income (as compared to wages, tips and salary which are considered earned income).
 The rules for reporting unearned income are quite straightforward.
 If there is a mix of earned and unearned income (for example, your child works and has a savings account), the rules can be more complicated: Check IRS Pub 929 for more information.